 Say farewell to northern Botswana today, as we drive south to Khama Rhino Sanctuary.

 We travel through the vast and silent Kalahari Desert looking out for the unusual animals inhabiting this desolate land along the way.

 Our last game viewing destination is the compact Khama Rhino Sanctuary.
-We set off on an afternoon game drive to sight some of the resident wildlife, hopefully including rhinos.
+We set off on a game drive to sight some of the resident wildlife, hopefully including rhinos.

 The sanctuary was created in 1992, to help reestablish rhino populations in the area, which is the ideal habitat for these large endangered mammals.
 This wildlife reserve is a haven for over 230 bird species and some 30 animal species, many of which have been reintroduced here.
 The wildlife sanctuary employs local people, ensuring that nearby communities benefit from tourism revenue and the sustainable use resources found in nature.

 Our journey comes full circle today, as we return to the dynamic city of Johannesburg in South Africa.
 This memorable Kruger, Zimbabwe & Botswana Budget Safari comes to an end in Johannesburg, home to the largest man-made forest in the world.

 A free airport transfer can be arranged for 17h00 on the final day.